Britain wants EU ministers to break Hezbollah deadlock

 Britain, backed by France, Germany and the Netherlands, has now asked for the issue to be put on the agenda of the next meeting of foreign ministers on July 22, believing it needs to be debated at a more senior, "political" level to achieve a breakthrough, diplomats said.

-The agenda for the meeting has not yet been finalized, a spokeswoman for EU foreign policy chief Catherine Ashton said.
+The agenda for the meeting has not yet been finalised, a spokeswoman for EU foreign policy chief Catherine Ashton said.

 Britain has argued that the militant Shi'ite Muslim group should face European sanctions because of evidence that it was behind a bus bombing in Bulgaria last July that killed five Israelis and their driver.
 Hezbollah denies any involvement.